MinaSameh1/PharmacyCashierSystem/README.md

 # PharmacyCashierSystem
-This was made for a quick College Project
+This was made for a quick College Project for the android platform